noahc3/Homebrew-Guide/hacking/caffeine/pegascape.rst

 6. Set DNS Settings to Manual
 7. Set **'Primary DNS'** to **'51.15.245.41'**
 8. Set **'Secondary DNS'** to **'163.172.141.219'**
+9. Re-enter your WiFi password, correctly this time.
-9. Save and perform the connection test.
+10. Save and perform the connection test.
-10. **You should be told that the WiFi network requires registration.** Click Next.
+11. **You should be told that the WiFi network requires registration.** Click Next.

     * If the connection test passes without the registration prompt: